Financial Aid Assistance

 There are a number of educational loan programs available to assist students in covering their expenses over and above any federal financial aid that may be awarded to them from the Office of Student Financial Services.
 Most private lenders have credit and income requirements that must be met before being approved for these programs.

-Additional information regarding private loans is available online.
-The Office of Student Financial Services recommends to students that, when researching the loan and lender that best meets their needs, they make sure they take into consideration the interest rate; origination, disbursement, or repayment fees; the quality of customer service; and the amount actually needed for borrowing.
+Additional information regarding supplemental loans is available online.
+The Office of Student Financial Services recommends to students that, when researching the loan and lender that best meets their needs, they make sure they take into consideration the interest rate, the quality of customer service, the amount needed for borrowing, as well as origination, disbursement, and/or repayment fees.